nicholsons/about/docs/_posts/2024-04-16-project-ideas.md

 - Can it assess what the benefits are of 3rd normal versus Boyce-Codd or higher?

 ## 2. Using AI to generate software design diagrams

+UPDATE: 9/7/24 This idea is not appropriate.
+Solutions exist, e.g. Mermaid model in chatGPT.

 Project concept: Investigate the extent to which AI is useful in designing a software application?